 With the exception of Year 10, the HLTA will run targeted intervention alongside the English lessons, but this timetable will be continuously updated depending on the needs of the students.
 In Year 10 the HLTA has a small group allocated initially to help them transition from KS3 to 4.

 The examining body for both English Language and English Literature is Pearson Edexcel.
-They are the new 9 – 1 GCSEs, with the first examinations being in June 2017.

 Please refer to the Department Handbook below for more information.